CSS align-content property

 It stretches out the descendant elements to fill the height completely.

-It aligns multiple objects (elements) on the normal baseline as you usually see the placement of elements on their own baselines.
+It aligns multiple objects (elements) within a group on the normal baseline as you usually see the placement of elements on their own baselines.

-It aligns the content in the middle of the container.
+It aligns the content group in the middle of the container.

 It stretches all of the objects (elements) in such a way that they occupy the full height of the container.

-flex-start aligns the content at the start of the flex container.
+flex-start aligns the content group at the start of the flex container.

-flex-end aligns the content at the end of the flex container.
+flex-end aligns the content group at the end of the flex container.

 In this case, the first object is aligned at the start of the container and the last object is aligned at the end of the container.
 The remaining objects are placed in such a way that white space is distributed equally among any two objects.